Mihail619/nist/README.md

 # nist
-First app using syllables and number detection
+First app for syllables and number detection